-As a young boy, I had already heard about the evils of tobacco.
+At the time, I was 7 or 8 years old, and I had already heard about the evils of tobacco.
 Daddy smoked a pipe.
 He didn’t inhale, but the pipe tobacco was very strong, and the smoke bit his tongue.
-Riding home from visiting kin on Sunday afternoons, I hated riding in the back seat behind him, because he would spit out the window when he bit his pipe stem, and the smoke bit him back.
+Riding home from visits with family on Sunday afternoons, I hated being stuck in the back seat behind him, because he would spit out the window when he bit his pipe stem, and the smoke bit him back.
+Unless I was paying close attention and was able to duck very quickly, I would get showered.
 His spitting habit was almost as bad as if he had been a tobacco chewer instead of a pipe puffer.

 Instead, sucked in by temptation, I took a step toward the enticing offer.